Coindroids/Coindroids-Documentation/doc_basic_gameplay.md

 ## Buying Items

 If you need to become a more effective killing machine, you can buy items to augment your abilities.
-New weapons can increase your attacks by a multiplier (so you can deal the same damage by sending 2 tokens instead of sending 4!), or increase your droid's defensive abilities (so enemies need to send more coins to deal the same amount of damage against you).
+New weapons can increase your attacks with a multiplier (so you can deal the same damage by sending 2 tokens instead of sending 4!), or increase your droid's defensive abilities with a multiplier (so enemies need to send more coins to deal the same amount of damage against you).
 Other items can give your droid a counter-attack ability (you damage whoever attacks you!), as well as other neat duration effects that last multiple blocks (i.e. heal 50 hitpoints per block for the next 3 blocks).

 In Coindroids, you buy items by sending the required number of tokens to an item’s address.
-You can find item addresses by visiting the Unlocks page on the site, or querying the Item view on the API.
+You can find item addresses by visiting the Unlocks page on the site, or querying the [Item](doc_object_item.html) view on the API.

 For more information on Items, view the [Item](doc_game_specification_items.html) page within Core Rules